-The Apple Watch Series 7 is larger, but what size should you get?-
+The Apple Watch Series 7 is larger, but what size should you get?

 - Smaller display

-When it comes to deciding between the 41mm and 45mm, remember that the best Apple Watch is the one in your price range, and that fits you well.
+When it comes to deciding between the 41mm and 45mm, remember that the best Apple Watch is the one in your price range that fits you well.
 There is no difference in features or functionality on the Apple Watch Series 7 between the two sizes.

 Apple Watch Series 7 41mm vs. 45mm: Comparison